How to Publish a Short Story: Write Your First and Second Drafts

 - Head hopping: Stay in one point of view.
 There’s not enough time or space in a short to skip around.

-- Abrupt ending: Make sure you haven’t just cut off your story to stay in the word count.
+- Abrupt ending: Make sure you haven’t just cut off your story to stay within the word count.
 (The climax is not the ending!)
 Take us all the way through.

 Write, Write, Write!